Apparent assassination attempt against VP roils Argentina

 Authorities shed no light on a possible motive and were investigating whether he acted alone or was part of a larger plot.

-“There is no confirmed hypothesis,” said a Security Ministry official who was not authorized to discuss the case publicly and spoke on condition of anonymity.
-“Everything is being investigated.”

-The country’s political leaders quickly condemned the incident, with President Alberto Fernández holding a late-night national broadcast to tell Argentines just how close the vice president came to being killed.
+The country’s political leaders quickly condemned the attempted shooting as an assault on democracy and the rule of law, with President Alberto Fernández holding a late-night national broadcast to tell Argentines just how close the vice president came to being killed.

-The president, who is not related to his vice president, said the man’s semiautomatic handgun was loaded with five bullets but “didn’t fire even though the trigger was pulled.”
+The president, who is not related to his vice president, said the gun was loaded with five bullets but “didn’t fire even though the trigger was pulled.”

 The president declared a national holiday Friday in the wake of what he called “the most serious incident since we recovered democracy” in 1983 after a military dictatorship.

-Tens of thousands of people packed the streets surrounding Government House in downtown Buenos Aires in the afternoon to show their support for the vice president and denounce the incident.
+Tens of thousands of people packed the streets surrounding Government House in downtown Buenos Aires in the afternoon to show their support for the vice president and denounce the attempted shooting.

-Many demonstrators carried signs calling for peace and unity or expressing their love for Fernández.
-Chants against the political opposition could also be heard.
+Some condemned the political opposition, saying its verbal attacks against the vice president motivated the gunman.
+Several political leaders similarly accused opposition politicians and media outlets of fomenting violence.

+“We have to achieve … respect between Argentines and to no longer promote hatred, because people start accumulating hate, and then that leads to a person like this,” Mabel Lescano, another protester, said of the gunman.

-No politician awakens more passion in Argentina than Fernández, who has both fervent supporters and ardent detractors.
+No politician awakens more passion in Argentina than Fernández, revered by some for her left-leaning social welfare policies and reviled by others as corrupt and power-hungry.

 The left-of-center leader is on trial on corruption charges involving public works while she was president from 2007 to 2015.
 Some of her staunchest supporters had been gathering daily outside her apartment since Aug.
 22, when a prosecutor called for a 12-year prison sentence for her and a ban on holding public office ever again.
 She has vehemently denied all charges and cast herself as a victim of political persecution.